Pfern/TtT-in-Portugal-2016/README.md

 * [Session, course, and materials design] (./TtT_session_3.md)
 * [Assessment and feedback in training] (./TtT_session_4.md)

-The following days (from Monday to friday) TtT participants will be able to act as training assistants, and will attend end-of-the-day recapitulation meetings where the effectiveness of the methods is assessed and discussed.
+The following days (from Monday to Friday) TtT participants will be able to act as training assistants, and will attend end-of-the-day recapitulation meetings where the effectiveness of the methods is assessed and discussed.
 They will be asked to prepare short reports as assignments.

 > ### Learning outcomes
 > * Learners can tell which learning principles a good trainer should have in mind